Man pleads guilty to killing good Samaritan who intervened in domestic dispute

 “It was like he wasn’t the same person,” she testified.
 “He said that we’re supposed to die, that he has to kill me.”

 They began arguing on the street loudly enough to attract police, but after separate interviews they were allowed to leave together.
-As the sun set they ended up on South George Mason Drive and Columbia Pike, on the edge of a poorly lit park, where the woman testified that Nash again became belligerent.
+As the sun set, they ended up on South George Mason Drive and Columbia Pike, on the edge of a poorly lit park, where the woman testified that Nash again became belligerent.

 She testified that he pushed her to the ground and began beating her, stripping her of her clothing and touching her sexually.